whosonfirst/go-whosonfirst-rasterzen/README.md

     	A valid go-whosonfirst-aws DSN string
   -s3-opts string
-    	A valid go-whosonfirst-cache-s3 options string -seed-png
+    	A valid go-whosonfirst-cache-s3 options string -seed-all
+    	See all the tile formats
+  -seed-max-workers int
+    	The maximum number of concurrent workers to invoke when seeding tiles (default 100) -seed-png
     	Seed PNG tiles.
+  -seed-rasterzen
+    	Seed Rasterzen tiles.
   -seed-svg
-    	Seed SVG tiles. (default true)
+    	Seed SVG tiles.
-  -seed-timings
+  -seed-worker string
+    	The type of worker for seeding tiles.
+Valid workers are: lambda, local, sqs. (default "local") -sqs-dsn value
+    	A valid go-whosonfirst-aws DSN string.
+Required paremeters are 'credentials=CREDENTIALS' and 'region=REGION' and 'queue=QUEUE'
+  -timings
-    	Display timings when seeding tiles.
+    	Display timings for tile seeding.
-  -seed-workers int
-    	The maximum number of concurrent workers to invoke when seeding tiles (default 100)
 ```

 For example: